Pride Center wouldn’t be on the map today, (literally) without our incredible team. We’re grateful for every one of them.

 COMMUNITY ADVISORY BOARD

 The Community Advisory Board is a diverse and representative group of volunteer members who have a passion for serving the LGBTQ+ community.
 Members of the Community Advisory Board meet monthly and work together to oversee Pride Center programming, decisions, and design.
 Board Members also analyze and provide feedback on data gathered from Pride Center events, discuss areas of shortfall, make plans to address these areas, and assign specific tasks with a timeline to complete improvements.
-If you are interested in serving on the Community Advisory Board please contact our Program Director, Lisa Putkey, at email@example.com or 650-591-0133 ext.
+If you are interested in serving on the Community Advisory Board please email the members at firstname.lastname@example.org or 650-591-0133 ext.
 150.